livewire/livewire/docs/upgrading.md

 'class_namespace' => 'App\\Http\\Livewire',
 ```

+### Discovery

+With Livewire 3, there is no manifest present, and there is therefore nothing to “discover” in relation to Livewire Components, and you can safely remove any livewire:discover references from your build scripts without issue.

 ## Page component layout view

 When rendering Livewire components as full pages using a syntax like the following: